 Session Drummer and Percussionist with 10+ years of studio experience.
 Winner of the 2019 Independent Music Award for Rock Music Production.
 Totally obsessive and detail oriented.

 I pride myself on creating drum parts that are interesting, fun to listen to, and above all else, in service of the song at hand.
-The drummer can make or break a song, and it's very important to me that your songs should feel as good as they possibly can.
+The drummer can make or break a song, and it's incredibly important to me that your tracks sound and feel as good as they possibly can.

 Send me a note through the contact button above.